Selective high schools and opportunity class placement procedures

 Table 9 Summary of possible placement outcomes

-Outcome | Meaning | Response |
+Outcome Meaning Response

-Offer | The student has been offered a place at the school shown | Parents and/or carers accept or decline the offer in the application dashboard by the response due date.
+Parents and carers accept or decline the offer in the application dashboard by the response due date.
 Please note:

-Reserve (with reserve list band indicator) Further information about reserve lists is provided in section 5.2. |
+Reserve (with reserve list band indicator)

-The student has been placed on the reserve list for the school shown | Depending on their position on the reserve list, students may then receive an offer of placement if there is one available.
+Depending on their position on the reserve list, students may then receive an offer of placement if there is one available.
 Students on reserve lists are not guaranteed a placement offer.
-The cut off for an offer is:

-Unsuccessful | The student is unsuccessful for all choices | Individual choices will not be listed in the application dashboard if the student is unsuccessful for all choices. |
+Unsuccessful The student is unsuccessful for all choices Individual choices will not be listed in the application dashboard if the student is unsuccessful for all choices.

-Not applicable | The student has qualified for a higher choice school | The outcome for the lower choice school will be ‘Not applicable'. |
+Not applicable The student has qualified for a higher choice school The outcome for the lower choice school will be ‘Not applicable'.

 5.2 Understand reserve list options

-There are several possible options for parents and/or carers where students have been offered a place at one school and are on a reserve list for another school.
+There are several possible options for parents and carers where students have been offered a place at one school and are on a reserve list for another school.
 Table 10 in the section below lists the possible options for reserve lists.

 Further information about reserve bands will be made available at the time of the placement outcome advice at Opportunity class reserve list bands and Selective high school Year 7 reserve list bands.